nuclent/sample-script/README.md

   - update user by id
   - delete user by id

+## Create new app

+- Run `yarn gen:app --name=<your-app-name>`
+- Sync config for those files from source `simple-action-script` or `simple-data-source` to your new app
+  - profile.json
+  - tsconfig.spec.json

 ## How to build

 - Run `yarn nx build <project-name>`